drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

         <i class="fas fa-exclamation-circle"></i> False Confidence
     </h4>
     <p>
-        Even if your idea is bad or your logic is wrong, AI will often tell you what a great idea you have and pat you on the back.
-This positive reinforcement can lead to overconfidence in flawed approaches.
+        Even if your idea is bad or your logic is wrong, AI will often tell you what a great idea you have and pat you on the back!
+Here's a couple examples:
     </p>
 </div>